KjmX/DividingCubes/README.md

 ## Notes

 - Running this code requires a CUDA capable GPU (compute capability 2.2)
-- The datasets used in this project have all been obtained from [here](http://www.gris.uni-tuebingen.de/edu/areas/scivis/volren/datasets/datasets.html)
+- The datasets (in : [Datasets](Datasets/)) used in this project have all been obtained from [here](http://www.gris.uni-tuebingen.de/edu/areas/scivis/volren/datasets/datasets.html)

-<span style="color: yellow;">TODO</span>

 ## Authors